 Writing is taught in a range of ways.
 Research suggests that whenever possible, grammar and punctuation are best taught when they relate to books and subjects being studied, rather that isolated, paper exercises.
-Therefore, at Our Lady's we create grammar and punctuation lessons, which relate to literature (Power of Reading texts,) and/or subjects being studied, (Eg.The Romans), whenever possible.
+Therefore, at Our Lady's we create grammar and punctuation lessons, which relate to literature (Power of Reading texts,) and/or subjects being studied, (Eg. The Romans), whenever possible.

-Staff also use the 'Primary Spelling, Punctuation and Grammar' scheme to support understanding and practice of the skills required for each year group.
+Staff also use the 'Primary Spelling, Punctuation and Grammar' scheme (Popcorn Education), and Discovery Education website to support understanding and practice of the skills required for each year group.